Leen15/nanopi-mon-agent/README.md

 You have to set these environment variables:
 `SERVER_URL`: nanopin-mon-server URL, in the format http://nanopi.mon-server.url:8080
 `AGENT_INTERVAL`: cron setting for read data and send to the server.
 The format is `*/10 * * * * *` (in this case it runs every 10 seconds)
 `ETH_INTERFACE`: ethernet interface name for check the mac address.
 Default value set to `eth0`.
 You have to pass `--network=host` for detect the right mac address.
+`VPN_INTERFACE`: ethernet interface name for check ip of a VPN.
+Default value set to `eth0` for fallback.
+You have to pass `--network=host` for detect the right mac address.